 Some Final Thoughts on Ibogaine Treatment

-We understand there is mixed press when it comes to ibogaine.
+We understand there is a mixed press when it comes to ibogaine.
 There are some positive testimonials out there, sure.
 But, the cold hard truth this that an ibogaine treatment can kill you.
 And, if it doesn’t, you will soon find that you need a lot more support to stay sober than you thought you did.
 In any case, we understand that individuals and families need help in the face of addiction.
 That’s why we are here.

 If you or someone you love has a substance disorder, we stand ready to offer a proven program of recovery.
 At New Directions for Women, we have been helping women get sober for more than 40 years at our nonprofit private rehab.
 We only implement evidence-based treatment methodologies to address all aspects of the recovering person.